Beautiful Puglia – A Road Trip Itinerary

 Budget: Isola Blu – Booking.com | Agoda

-Castle or Aragon
+Castle of Aragon In Taranto

 Gallipoli

-Gallipoli is one of the best towns in Puglia, a charming small port town on the west coast of the heel.
-Head for the small island across the Ponte Papa Giovanni II and you’ll find a vibrant and busy tangle of streets and alleys.
-There is an old-world feel here, you can easily imagine what it must have been like 50 years ago.
+Walk across Ponte Papa Giovanni II by Gallipoli Castle and you’ll find a vibrant and busy tangle of streets and alleys that make up Gallipoli’s historic center.
+There is an old-world feel on the peninsula and you can easily imagine what it must have been like 50 years ago.

 Head off the main arteries and into the mass of houses, churches, and small family-run restaurants to experience the real Gallipoli.
-Whitewashed walls, covered in bougainvillea and wisteria, with the plaster chipping off, just add to the charm.
+Whitewashed walls, covered in bougainvillea and wisteria, and with the plaster chipping off, just add to the charm.

 There are numerous small churches and chapels, all with extraordinary doors, often carved from one piece of wood.
 Gallipoli is a photographer’s dream, every alley has an angle, every corner a surprise.
-You could wander for a weekend in Gallipoli and never get lost – just keep going and eventually you’ll get to the sea!
+You could wander for a weekend in Gallipoli and never get lost – just keep going and eventually, you’ll get to the sea!

 Head for the Basilica Cattedrale di Sant’Agata.
 The cathedral sits on the highest point of the island and has an incredibly ornate exterior.
 The interior is also ornate but where the outside is softened by the color of the stone and natural light, the inside is dark and feels a little forbidding, but the craftsmanship and dedication that goes into such buildings never fail to impress.